TALXIS/tools-testkit-ui/README.md

 ## Installation

-Follow the guidance in the **Installation and Setup** section in reqnroll's documentation [documentation](https://docs.reqnroll.net/latest/installation/setup-project.html).
+Follow the guidance in the **Installation and Setup** section in Reqnroll documentation [documentation](https://docs.reqnroll.net/latest/installation/setup-project.html).
 After installing the IDE integration and setting up your project, install the NuGet package.

 ```shell
 PM> Install-Package TALXIS.TestKit.Bindings
 ```

-Once the NuGet package is installed, follow the reqnroll [documentation](https://docs.reqnroll.net/latest/installation/configuration.html) on referencing an external binding library.
+Once the NuGet package is installed, follow the Reqnroll [documentation](https://docs.reqnroll.net/latest/installation/configuration.html) on referencing an external binding library.
 At the time of writing you should update a _reqnroll.json_ file in your project root as follows –

 ```json
 {